Introduction to The Odyssey

 the thunder king whose power rules the world.
 (Book-V)

 These examples show as if the rumor and dawn have life and emotions of their own.

 - Protagonist: Odysseus is the protagonist of the epic.
 The epic, after the invocation, starts with his entry into the world and moves forward as he starts his homeward journey until he reaches home.

-- Rhetorical Questions: The epic shows a good use of rhetorical questions at several places such as;
+- Rhetorical Questions: The examples of rhetorical questions are as follows,

 i.
 Who has summoned us now —one of the young men,